Information-theoretic bounds on quantum advantage in machine learning: Proof of Theorem

-We will now present two different proof strategies that utilize packing nets to derive a query complexity lower bound for the quantum machine learning model.
-The first proof analyzes mutual information in a synthetic communication protocol \cite{flammia2012quantum,haah2017sample,huang2020predicting}.
-The second proof analyzes polynomials \cite{beals2001quantum} and only works when $n \geq m$.
+It is possible to utilize packing nets to derive a query complexity lower bound for the quantum machine learning model.
+In fact, we will present two different proof strategies.
+The first proof is inspired by \cite{flammia2012quantum,haah2017sample,huang2020predicting} and analyzes a communication protocol.
+The second proof uses a proof technique that depends on an analysis of polynomials similar to \cite{beals2001quantum}.
+While it is somewhat weaker than the information-theoretic bound in the first proof, we include the derivation for completeness as we believe that it may be insightful for the interested reader.